timothyleong97/AY20-21-Semester-2/README.md

 In a ticket, you have a brief description of the task, its owner, due date and status, and any blocking points or references to documentation.
 For transitions between workflow states, have some execution policy.
 For eg, reviews mean that I have some unanswered questions for tutorials or lectures so they are not totally finished.
 To transition to done, i must write down what questions I raised and when they were answered to make sure there is no snowballing of doubts.

+For a lecture ticket, I need to produce a new chapter on the lecture and a new cheatsheet segment.
+For a tutorial, I need to produce the final worksheet and optionally add to the lecture chapter and cheatsheet segment.

 ## Scrum-ban system
 I use the following scrum elements: